besp9510/pi_i2c/README.md

 ![gpio](images/i2c.png)

-pi_i2c.c is provided two ways for flexibility:
+pi_i2c.c is provided three ways for flexibility:
 1. C source and header files that can be compiled along with your program
 2. C shared library
+3. Python package
+    * Interface with pi_i2c.c using Python 3!

 ## Getting Started